ericakfranz/medium-rare/README.md

 ## Notes on Using

 This theme has been customized to be used on a specific site.
 While the header image can be customized using the WP Customize settings, the colors must be changed in the css/style.less file (then the stylesheet would need to be recompiled.)
 Therefore, if you want to use this theme, you'll probably want to branch it and make you changes.

-You can contact me or file an issue if you need any help.